Find out about our tree inspection work and other woodland management tasks.

 Occupiers of a property have a right in common law to carry out some pruning to overhanging branches coming from trees on neighbouring land, including council owned trees.

 Please note you still need to request permission to cut overhanging branches from a protected tree or any tree within a Conservation Area.

-We are responsible for managing about 400ha of woodland and forestry in the borough.
+We are responsible for managing about 400ha of woodland in the borough.

 Our team work to maintain a pleasant environment for you to enjoy throughout the year.

 encouraging you to use our woodlands by keeping them accessible for recreation

 maintaining and improving the landscape of the woodlands

 We carry out woodland management works, including coppicing, thinning and removing trees to maintain and develop a multi-layered woodland habitat such as the bluebell woods at the Chantries.